-George Orwell died 70 years ago.
+George Orwell died over 70 years ago.
 It would be hard to find another writer of his generation who had as profound an influence on, and prophetic accuracy about, the world we now inhabit.
 David Bowie, The Jam, Eurythmics, Radiohead, Dead Kennedys, Subhumans, Spirit, even Stevie Wonder all wrote songs openly inspired by Orwell, and lord knows how many other musicians, filmmakers and writers had their visions more subtly reshaped by his words.
 Nineteen Eighty-Four, his final novel even hit the bestseller lists again in the past year.
 Where would we be without Orwell, without doublethink, Big Brother, two-minute hates, 2+2=5, the memory hole, Winston Smith and Julia…and on and on?

 On an inside page of my copy of Such, Such Were the Joys by George Orwell (first U.S. edition, hardbound), I found this inscription, written in pencil, by a previous owner of the book: